-Above all, our mission is to provide you with the finest quality home gardening “How to Grow” information, home gardening tips, and growing trivia.
+Our mission is to provide home gardeners with the finest quality home gardening “How to Grow” information for growing plants, gardening tips, and trivia.
 So, we’ve got you covered for growing all of your favorite plants.
 As a matter of fact, our guide sheets cover everything from seed starting to growing plants, harvesting, storing, and eating the flowers, fruits, herbs, and vegetables of your labor.
-And, we strive to provide you with the information you need to grow the best plants you can grow!
+And, we strive to provide you with the information you need, when you need it, to grow better home and garden plants!

-We strive to provide the most in-depth how-to-grow guide sheets to help you to grow better plants.
-Regardless of your experience level, you can learn a few tips and techniques for growing better vegetables, flowers, and herbs.
-Our guides will help you have the best garden you can grow in 2024.
+We strive to provide the most in-depth how-to-grow guide sheets and gardening information.
+While it’s cold and snowy outdoors, learn some tips and techniques for growing better vegetables, flowers, herbs, organics, or a favorite heirloom.
+Our garden guides will help you to have the very best garden you can grow in 2025.

 "Sow generously and you will reap generously."